iynaix/AnomalOS/README.md

 ![AnomalOS](modules/desktop/anomalos.jpg)

-A comprehensive **modular** NixOS configuration using Nix flakes for a modern desktop system with Hyprland window manager, featuring automated security hardening, theming, AI development tools, and **optional YubiKey and Claude Code support**.
+A comprehensive modular NixOS configuration using Nix flakes for a modern desktop system with Hyprland window manager, featuring automated security hardening, theming, AI development tools, and optional YubiKey and Claude Code support.

-> **⚠️ Important Notice**: This configuration is provided **as-is** for personal use and educational purposes.
+> **Important Notice**: This configuration is provided as-is for personal use and educational purposes.
 It is specifically designed for my personal hardware and workflow.
-While efforts have been made to enable customization, **there are no guarantees this will work on your system without modifications**.
+While efforts have been made to enable customization, there are no guarantees this will work on your system without modifications.
 You are free to adopt the entire configuration or pick and choose components that suit your needs.
-This is entirely **FOSS (Free and Open Source Software)**.
+This is entirely FOSS (Free and Open Source Software).

-## 📚 Documentation
+## Documentation

 For comprehensive documentation, see the [docs/](docs/) directory:
 - [Installation Guide](docs/INSTALLATION.md)